pretix/pretix-docs/docs/guides/integrations/hubspot.md

 ### Enabling the plugin

-In order to activate the HubSpot plugin, navigate to :navpath:Your Event → :fa3-wrench: Settings → Plugins: and switch to the :btn:Integrations: tab.
+In order to activate the HubSpot plugin, navigate to :navpath:Your event → :fa3-wrench: Settings → Plugins: and switch to the :btn:Integrations: tab.
 Click the :btn:Enable: button next to the "HubSpot" plugin.

 ### Setting up the connection to HubSpot